adriangrigore/ulinux/README.md

 uLinux is designed for high performance and small footprint. uLinux is expected to boot within ~1s on a modern system.
 See [Screenshots](#screenshots).

+### Very Lightweight!

+uLinux will boot on as little as __64MB__ of RAM!
+Yes that's right!

+Other notable attributes:

+- ~3MB Kernel
+- ~8MB Root FS (_compressed_)
+- ~12MB Hybrid ISO
+- ~24MB On-Disk Install

+The goal is to stick to these attributes as far as we can!
+The only way to grow your uLinux system once installed is through ports and packages.

 ### Full Container Support

 uLinux supports full containerization and comes shipped with a very small